SaadMu7ammad/JWT-Authentication-back/README.md

 - ~~can reset the password via email~~
 - ~~weclome msg via email after registering~~
 - ~~register/login/reset with react~~
-- jwt auth
+- ~~jwt auth~~
-- each user add and edit and delete his own products with image link
+- ~~each user add and edit and delete his own products~~
+- use redux to stop reloading after deleting or updating
+- live updating
 - add img uploader
-- live updating